gee-community/geetools/CONTRIBUTING.rst

 .. code-block:: console

-   git clone https://github.com/<YOUR USERNAME>/gee_tools
+   git clone https://github.com/<YOUR USERNAME>/geetools
-   cd gee_tools
+   cd geetools

 Then install the development version of the extension: